Facebook’s Workplace, now at 30,000 orgs, adds Chat desktop apps and group video chat

 When Josh spotted the beta of the Chat desktop app with screen sharing, Facebook said the app was made in response to what users were most requesting.

 But just as important, another key reason is engagement.
-By adding in more features like screen sharing, desktop apps and group video chat, people are more likely to stay in Facebook’s app rather than going elsewhere for those features.
+By adding in more features like screen sharing, desktop apps and group video chat into a Workplace experience, people are more likely to stay in Facebook’s app rather than going elsewhere for those features.

 (And there are many places to go — not least of which is Slack, which just yesterday updated its own screen sharing feature with the ability to edit on other people’s screens — which had been a big feature of Screenhero, the startup it acquired to build it.
 Other competitors on the video chat front, ironically, include Facebook Messenger, which added in group video conversations with up to 50 guests last December.)